-We have learned how to use the checkbox control in the previous Lesson.
-In this Lesson, we shall learn how to write code for another control in visual basic 2015, the radio button.Though closely related to the checkbox control, the radio buttons operate differently from the checkboxes.
-The difference is checkboxes work independently and allow the user to select one or more items, radio buttons only allow the user to select one item out of a number of choices.
+In this lesson, we shall learn how to write code for the radio button.Though closely related to the checkbox control, the radio buttons operate differently from the checkboxes.
+The difference is check boxes work independently and allow the user to select one or more items, radio buttons only allow the user to select one item out of a number of choices.
 It means radio buttons are mutually exclusive.
 Examples of the usage of radio buttons are survey questions related to gender, age, income and more of an individual.

 Private Sub BtnConfirm_Click(sender As Object, e As EventArgs) Handles BtnConfirm.Click Dim Tcolor As String If RadioRed.Checked Then Tcolor = "Red Color" LblDisplay.ForeColor = Color.Red ElseIf RadioGreen.Checked Then Tcolor = "Green Color" LblDisplay.ForeColor = Color.Green Else Tcolor = "Yellow Color" LblDisplay.ForeColor = Color.Yellow End If LblDisplay.Text = Tcolor End Sub

 Although the user may only select one item at a time, he may make more than one selection if those items belong to different categories.
 For example, the user wishes to choose T-shirt size and color, he needs to select one color and one size, which means one selection in each category.
 In this case, we need to group the radio buttons together according to the categories.
 This is easily achieved in Visual Basic 2017 using the Groupbox control under the containers categories.